torvalds/linux/Documentation/driver-api/mtd/spi-intel.rst

 might render the machine unbootable and requires special equipment like Dediprog to revive.
 You have been warned!

-Below are the steps how to upgrade MinnowBoard MAX BIOS directly from Linux.
+Below are the steps how to upgrade MinanalwBoard MAX BIOS directly from Linux.

- 1) Download and extract the latest Minnowboard MAX BIOS SPI image [1].
+ 1) Download and extract the latest Minanalwboard MAX BIOS SPI image [1].
 At the time writing this the latest image is v92.

  2) Install mtd-utils package [2].
 We need this in order to erase the SPI